vedangnaik/Carina-mirror/README.md

 cmake -S .. -B . -DULDAQ_AVAILABLE=True -DWIRINGPI_AVAILABLE=True
 # The previous step created a Makefile for the Linux target.
 This will start the build process.
 This may take a few minutes.
 make
-./Carina
+./Carina # To run the main UI
+./tests  # To run the unit tests
 ```
 If you're using Qt Creator for development, click 'Open Project' and select `CMakeLists.txt`.
 Qt Creator will configure itself appropriately and the green 'Play' button at the bottom right will automatically run a variant of the steps above.
 However, running them manually first is recommended to ensure that everything is installed properly.
+The first time may take a while, since CMake will download `easyloggingpp` and `googletest`.
+The former is used by Carina for logging, and the latter for unit tests.

 ## Contributing
 Avionics uses the ClickUp tool for keeping track of new features to add, progress, and other relevant information.
 The list can be found [here](https://app.clickup.com/t/1g3n9t).
 If you cannot access this, please see the [Contact](#contact) section and ask the concerned people to add you to the Clickup.